bookofproofs/bookofproofs.github.io/_sources/history/14th-century/brunelleschi.md

 **Filippo Brunelleschi** was a Florentine artist and architect best known for the dome of Florence's cathedral.

 ### Mathematical Profile (Excerpt):
-* Brunellesco and Giuliana had three sons, Filippo having one older and one younger brother.
 * Certainly Brunellesco would have liked Filippo to have studied law with the aim of becoming a notary like himself but he was attracted to an artistic career and determined to follow that route.
 * Brunelleschi trained as a goldsmith and sculptor in a workshop in Florence, beginning his apprenticeship in 1392.
 * He also brought out Brunelleschi's interest in technology which he would put to good use later in his career.